Automated Data LabellingStarted in December 2020

 Activities in Explore phase

-Assumptions underlying this project include that this methodology is not yet on the market, that it reduces subjectivity, mistakes and workload, increases coverage of labeled documents, as well as improves discoverability and ultimately compliance.
+Assumptions underlying this project include that machine learning solutions are not yet on the market, that the method reduces subjectivity, mistakes and workload, increases coverage of labeled documents, as well as improves discoverability and ultimately compliance.
 The project team held a variety meetings, talked to vendors, privacy and compliancy officers, and performed a desk research to validate these assumptions.

 Conclusion at the end of the Explore phase